Chapter 59: The Role of Observer — Observer and Observed

 - Why does mathematical insight feel like discovery?

-59.9 Consciousness and Mathematical Creativity
+59.9 Observer and Mathematical Creativity

 Stages: